 Now that that’s behind us, this is just completely false.
 In the forward for William Lane Craig’s popular book On Guard (also a must read, and great for those just starting out.
 I’d also say the student version is probably better), Lee Strobel writes that in one formal debate that Dr. Craig did on the existence of God, 47 people noted on the comment cards afterwards that they were giving their lives to Christ.
 47!
 And look at people like Lee Stobel and C.S.
 Lewis.
 They became Christians through the evidence.
 And I look at my own life.
 I didn’t become a Christian through apologetics per se, but I’m still a Christian because of apologetics.

 But even if this weren’t correct, even if apologetics was never directly used by the Holy Spirit, it would still be important!
 Why?
 The Gospel is never heard in a vacuum.
 It will always be heard against our cultural background.
 Right now, the cultural thinking seems to be that people are either rational or religious, at least in Eurocentric western society.
 The Gospel can’t even get a hearing.
-It’s a priori dismissed because it’s not considered a legitimate reasonable position; just unstudied people pushing an ideology.
+It’s a priori dismissed because it’s not considered a legitimate reasonable position.
+This is because everyone has the right to their own truth, but it is unethical and irrational to push that on others or think your truth is any more than that.
 However, atheist/agnostic philosopher Quentin Smith says this: